-Discovering data assets from a connection
+Discovering data assets from a connection in a catalog or project

 Depending on your plan, you might have a limited number of connections that you can discover assets from.
 However, you can refresh the discovered assets from a connection an unlimited number of times.